 We looked at the number of people searching for houses for sale in the United Kingdom during the year, and we can see that people start looking in December, and their interest almost doubles during January and remains high during February.

 Spring brings a lot of buyers to the market, but it also brings a lot more sellers.
 This increases competition and makes the market fiercer.

-There are a lot of benefits of selling your home in spring, not only that it improves the curb appeal of a home as trees, and grass bloom, but with schools breaks and summer break coming closers buyers are looking for various properties with those deadlines in mind. means that properties that might require extra TLC will get picked up easier.
+There are a lot of benefits of selling your home in spring, not only that it improves the curb appeal of a home as trees, and grass bloom, but with school breaks and summer break coming closers buyers are looking for various properties with those deadlines in mind.
+This means that properties that might require extra TLC will get picked up easier.